Trump reveals ‘people from Fox’ helped him write Al Smith dinner speech

 “I’m going to see Rupert Murdoch,” Trump said.
 “I don’t know if he’s thrilled that I say it.
 And I’m going to tell him, I’m going to tell him something very simple, because I can’t talk to anybody else about it; don’t put on negative commercials for 21 days, don’t put them — and don’t put on the air their horrible people, they come and lie.”

-“I’m going to say, ‘Rupert, please do it this way,” Trump said, adding that “we’re going to have a victory because I think everyone wants that.”
+“I’m going to say, ‘Rupert, please do it this way,” Trump said, predicting he will get his way.
+“We’re going to have a victory because I think everyone wants that.”

 A Fox News spokesperson did not immediately respond to a CNN request for comment.